 The Big Question: Does the Reauthorization of commuter rail need a campaign ?

-Proposals I’ve sketched in previous articles break our governing impasse by organizing the self-interest of landowners along corridors.
+Proposals I’ve sketched in previous articles replace our governing impasse by re-organizing the self-interest of landowners along corridors.
 They are more suitable for taxing increased property value and create less political stress than proposals for region-wide institutions.
 Recall that organizing by corridors is how rails settled our lands… and they can be redeveloped sustainably by rails.
 After a corridor or two proves itself, then regional government can emerge.

 As I see the campaign, it has three tactics that over-lap.

 Tactic 1: Tell Success Stories That Narrate Change.
-For my part in this first tactic, I’m writing “The Pre-Reauthorization Series.”
-(See the menu at the top of this page to access the articles in this “Series” as they become available.)
+For my part in this first tactic, I’m writing “The Pre-Reauthorization Series” or see the menu at the top of this page to access these articles.

-#2 “Rail Passengers Association And The Capitol: Crafting Rail’s Blueprint” shows how pluck matters more than power.
+#2 “Plucky Corridors And Organizing Metros For Rail: What I Learned From The Rail Passengers Association” shows how pluck matters more than power.
 RPA’s story is citizens can organize as rail advocates so that even the U.S. Senate responds positively.